 [OMA-CPM-SD] gives a description of the synchronization process between the Message Storage Client and the Message Storage Server.
 This process only consists of operations described above.

-While executing these operations, the Message Storage Client SHALL support and use the IMAP4 extensions described in [RFC4551], [RFC5161] and [RFC5162] to get an optimized and quick synchronization between the – potentially offline – Message Storage Client and the Message Storage Server.
+While executing these operations, the Message Storage Client SHALL support and use the IMAP4 extensions described in [RFC5819] and [RFC4315], and MAY use the IMAP4 extensions described in [RFC4551], [RFC5161] and [RFC5162] to get an optimized and quick synchronization between the – potentially offline – Message Storage Client and the Message Storage Server.

 Extra server state information and persistent storage of mod-sequences may not always be supported, in which case the Message Storage Client receives such indication (as defined in section 3.1.2 in [RFC4551] and section 3.1 in [RFC5162]) from the Message Storage Server.
 In this scenario the Message Storage Client SHALL follow the general instructions as defined in section 5 in [RFC5162], with the following amendment.
 To enhance the efficiency of importing changes made on the Message Storage Server the Message Storage Client SHALL follow these steps: